Truong-Justin/dash-app-stock/README.md

 ## Project Description
 This web application was made using Python and the Dash framework.
 OHLC (Open/High/Low/Close) values are obtained using the yfinance API that interfaces with the Yahoo Finance! website.
 This project was intended to display relevant stock information to a user, without requiring the user to go through a complicated setup process.
 When the web application is accessed by the user, they have access to: common standard-moving-averages, MACD and RSI indicators, volume, and resistance/support levels that are derived using a fractal-based algorithm or a fibonacci-based algorithm depending on the selected timeframe.
+Amazon AWS Elastic Beanstalk was used along with AWS CodePipeline to build and deploy the web application, and a load balancer was added and configured to reroute incoming connections on http to https.

 ## How to run the web application